V9nineIX/V9nineIX/README.md

 I'm a frontend developer with 5+ years of experience in the industry.
 I embarked on my coding journey over 5 years ago, starting with HTML and JavaScript.
 As I delved deeper into web development,

 Over time, I honed my skills in React and expanded my expertise to include Next.js framework.
-These tools have allowed me to build scalable and performant applications across multiple platforms.
+These tools have allowed me to build scalable and performant applications

 One area of keen interest for me is the exciting world of blockchain technology.
 I have a curiosity about Ethereum, NFTs (Non-Fungible Tokens), and the decentralized applications (DApps) that can be built on the Ethereum platform.